 Refer to the existing procedures on processing these cases (see I-3-6-10.)
 These cases also are sent to the Office of the Director of Operations, OAO before referral to a CCPRB, where they will be processed as outlined below.

 A. CCPRB Control Staff Actions

-CCPRB staff will control receipts, update LOTS and OHA CCS, obtain any available appeals files from the appropriate CCPRB, immediately assign these cases to an OAO DPB or the RSI/SSI, and, after AC review, will promptly return files approved for effectuation to ODIO, PSC or FO.
+CCPRB staff will control receipts, update ARPS, obtain any available appeals files from the appropriate CCPRB, immediately assign these cases to an OAO DPB or the RSI/SSI, and, after AC review, will promptly return files approved for effectuation to ODIO, PSC or FO.